Will-Griffin/admin-wiki/Integration-Services/Reports/Book-of-Business.md

 ### CURRENT STATUS:
 - Testing with Access Center dev team and ISD is in progress.
 - ISD security software is blocking authentication for Access Center update.
-- Access Center project is on pause pending SOW issues.
-- Netsmart released Avatar Cal-PM 2024 Update 54 (for returning data elements in getClientDetails operation).
-This relates to required MDM changes.

 ###NEXT STEPS:
 - SF Case CS3317024  - NTST applied a DAU in order to resolve Non-Surviving ID issue but the DAU did not resolve the issue.